 ECC and Lower School parents are invited to an annual "learn-in" at which teachers discuss a topic that the children are learning in Judaic studies.
 The "learn-in" takes place once a year in the home of one of the students in the grade.
-The "learn-ins" provide parents with an opportunity to learn what their children are studing in their Hebrew curriculum, and to socialize with other parents in the grade.
+The "learn-ins" provide parents with an opportunity to learn what their children are studying in their Hebrew curriculum, and to socialize with other parents in the grade.

 Parent representatives from fifth grade through seventh grade work with the Middle School in coordinating Bar/Bat Mitzvah dates and resolve scheduling conflicts.
 They are in charge of collecting money for a class gift that is given to each Bar/Bat Mitzvah child.

 Parent volunteers organize the blood drive in conjunction with Congregation Kehilath Jeshurun.
 The blood drive generally takes place on a Sunday in November or December at KJ.

 Parent representatives make sure that there is a parent present at each game and a chaperone for every away game.
 In addition, the team coaches can call on them as a helpful resource during the course of the year.

 On select Saturday nights in the fall, parents of fifth, ninth and tenth graders get together either in homes or in school.
 Parents enjoy this opportunity to meet one another.